-- Place the socket spanner on the hexagon nut (Fig. 44,1) and rotate until the steady leg is in a perpendicular downward position. - If the length of the steady leg can be adjusted, remove the splint (Fig. 44,4) out of the support foot extension (Fig. 44,5).

-- Pull out the support foot extension until it has reached the required length. - Insert the splint in the support foot extension. - Rotate the hexagonal nut until the steady leg rests completely on the ground and the vehicle is in a horizontal position.
+- Place the socket spanner on the hexagon nut (Fig. 43,1) and rotate until the steady leg is in a perpendicular downward position. - Remove the splint (Fig. 43,4) out of the support foot extension (Fig. 43,5). - Extend the support foot extension until it has reached the required length. - Insert the splint in the support foot extension. - Rotate the hexagonal nut until the steady leg rests completely on the ground and the vehicle is in a horizontal position.